Family loses toy elephant with son’s ashes during Disney World vacation

 “Bruce, of course, was brought on our trip and a small bag of our son’s ashes were inside the pouch on Bruce’s back,” she wrote.
 “The trip was a bit hectic with 3 different cities and hotels and grief brain kicked in at some point with all of the emotions, making me really struggle with simple memory tasks.”

-According to Atkinson, the family was first at the Beachside Resort in Cocoa Beach from April 22 to April 24.
+According to Atkinson, the family was first at the Beachside Resort in Cocoa Beach, Florida from April 22 to April 24.
 During that time, the family went parasailing, with Sebastyan holding Bruce on the trip.

 “This is where the trip gets hazy in my memory due to emotions and grief,” Atkinson said.
 “Thinking back, I don’t recall Sebastyan bringing him back to our vehicle.”